GPPassos/computational-semantics/cap3.md

 ### Exercises ###
 #### Exercise 3.4.1. ####
 There's a bijection between formulas and trees.
-It seems that there's a bijection between pluggins and trees.
+It seems that there's a bijection between pluggings and trees.

 #### Exercise 3.4.2 ####
 This happens because in the first case, the search starts with a node that is in the cycle, which means that prolog searching won't make the same query twice.
 In the second case, prolog will first query for `dom(d,d)` and, using the second clause, will ask if `dom(a,d)`.
 Then, while in this query, eventually it'll query for `dom(c,d)`, matching `parent(c,Y)` with `parent(c,a)` and once again query for `dom(a,d)`.
 This will make every `dom(a,d)` query fall in a loop where once again the same query is made.
 Using an accumulator is sufficient to make it impossible that a query is made inside itself.